For us at Athena Herd, leadership is about how you are

-We cannot instruct people to follow us, any more than we can demand their trust.
-Real leadership demands authenticity.
-We must ask ourselves, how would we create such a state in ourselves that others will choose to follow.
+We can not make someone follow us any more than we can demand their trust.
+Consequently, real leadership demands authenticity.
+Therefore, we must ask ourselves, how would we create such a state in ourselves that others will choose to follow us.

-Working with horses requires that we connect with our innate leader.
-We seek to work without force and so success demands that we need to be clear in our communication, intention and focus.
-Whether on our horse track, in our paddocks, or arena, the horses expect us to find an honest and genuine state within ourselves.
+Moreover, working with horses requires that we connect with our innate leader.
+Above all we need to seek to work without force.
+Therefore, we need to be clear in our communication, intention and focus.
+In other words, this applies no matter where we are physically.
+Whether on our horse track, in our paddocks, or arena.
+Importantly, the horses expect us to find an honest and genuine state within ourselves.

 • understand the gap between intention and positive action;